newpush-labs/newpush-labs-homepage/guides/tutorials/enable-sso-portainer-casdoor.md

    If you want to map Casdoor roles to Portainer teams:

    a.
 In Portainer, go to "Settings" > "Authentication".
    b.
 Scroll down to the "Team Membership" section.
+(Requires Business edition)
    c.
 Enable "Automatically sync team memberships".
    d.
 Add mappings between Casdoor roles and Portainer teams.